 including houses, wives and even children to follow the Lord.
 See also

 discussing missing fathers, is your pastor more likely to mention

 Dad Philosophy?
 Applicable

-#1: Acknowledge that many Dads did NOT abandon their children, but rather
+#1: Acknowledge that Dads exist who did NOT abandon their children, but rather

 had them taken away by corrupt courts and/or angry or malicious moms.